tippfehlr/activity-roles/README.md

 ### Activity Roles

 Add an activity role with `/addactivityrole`.
-By default, the bot will be removed when the user stops the activity. \
+By default, the bot will remove the role again when the activity ends. \
 If you set `permanent` to true, the bot will not remove the role.

 `exact_activity_name` can be set to true if you get false-positives.